toptal/chewy/README.md

 #### `chewy:sync`

 Provides a way to synchronize outdated indexes with the source quickly and without doing a full reset.
+By default field `updated_at` is used to find outdated records, but this could be customized by `outdated_sync_field` as described at [Chewy::Type::Syncer](lib/chewy/type/syncer.rb).

 Arguments are similar to the ones taken by `chewy:update` task.
 It is possible to specify a particular type or a whole index.